t-kubrak/fe-nd-capstone-travel-app/README.md

 ## Installation
 1. Install [Node](https://nodejs.org/en/).
 2. `npm install`
-3. Rename `.env-example` to `.env`.
+3. Rename `.env-example` to `.env` and add your API credentials.
 This project relies on the following APIs:
    - [Geonames](http://www.geonames.org) to get coordinates
    - [Weatherbit](https://www.weatherbit.io/) to get weather data by coordinates
    - [Pixabay](https://pixabay.com) to get an image